 As I mentioned above, there is nothing wrong with your dog eating grass.
 However, if he exhibits any other the above-listed symptoms, I suggest you call your vet.
 He could be experiencing another underlying illness and may need a check-up.

 All this being said, we now understand the potential reasons why a dog may want to eat grass and weeds.
-While it might not be a problem, you may need to train your dog out of this habit, especially because you do not want him eating grass everywhere.
+While it might not be a problem, you may need to train your dog out of this habit, especially because you do not want him to eat grass everywhere.

 Below, I will highlight some of the most effective ways to stop a dog from eating grass.

 How to stop a dog who wants to eat grass and weeds.

 I understand you might be worried that your dog has suddenly started eating weeds.
 However, there is no need to worry as you can stop him with a few adjustments to his lifestyle.

 To stop this habit, I suggest you look back and identify its motivation.
 Why does your dog want to eat grass and weeds?
 Is he avoiding his food to eat grass?
 Well, like all behavioral problems in dogs, you start by addressing the causal agent.